fluttercommunity/flutter_downloader/README.md

 FlutterDownloader.registerCallback(callback); // callback is a top-level or static function
 ```

+**Important:**

-**Important note:** your UI is rendered in the main isolate, while download
+UI is rendered on the main isolate, while download events come from the
-events come from a background isolate (in other words, codes in `callback` are
+background isolate (in other words, code in `callback` is run in the background
-run in the background isolate), so you have to handle the communication between
+isolate), so you have to handle the communication between two isolates.
+For
-two isolates.
-For example:
+example:

 ```dart
 ReceivePort _port = ReceivePort();